4 are out; 9 to go: Captivated world watches Thailand cave rescue

 That applause reverberated around the world, and social media have been awash in commentary on the heroic effort to save the kids.

-SpaceX CEO Elon Musk, who had offered to build a small submarine to aid the effort, tweeted: "Continue to be amazed by the bravery, resilience & tenacity of kids & diving team in Thailand.
+SpaceX CEO Elon Musk, who offered to build a small submarine to aid the effort, tweeted, "Continue to be amazed by the bravery, resilience & tenacity of kids & diving team in Thailand.
 Human character at its best."

 Narongsak thanked the team of 90 rescue workers, more than half of them from nations around the world.
 The boys were found Monday by a British diving pair who, when told by the boys that all were alive, reacted with a typically British "Brilliant!"

-Nagonsak had estimated that the precarious journey out could take 10-12 hours for each boy, and that extracting everyone could take days.
+Narongsak estimated that the precarious journey out could take 10-12 hours for each boy and that extracting everyone could take days.
 A SEAL involved in preparations for the rescue passed out and died Friday, a sobering reminder of the mission's dangers.

 "We were faster than we expected," the governor said.

-Those judged to be in the best condition were being extracted first, officials have said.
+Those judged to be in the best condition were extracted first.
 The kids were placed in ambulances and given medical assessments before being shuttled, some via helicopters, to Chiang Rai Prachanukroh hospital, more than 30 miles away.

 "We can have good dreams tonight," the Thai navy SEALs wrote in a post on Facebook.

-The boys and their coach hiked more than two miles into the cave complex after a soccer practice on June 23.
+The boys and their coach hiked more than 2 miles into the cave complex after a soccer practice June 23.
 Heavy rains flooded some of the narrow tunnels, blocking their exit.

-Water levels inside the cave dropped by about a foot on Saturday and were at their lowest levels since the team became trapped.
-Rescuers are able to walk deep into the cave, all the way to the “third chamber,” about a mile from where the boys are located.
+Water levels inside the cave dropped by about a foot Saturday and were at their lowest levels since the team became trapped.
+Rescuers are able to walk deep into the cave, all the way to the “third chamber,” about a mile from where the boys are.

 “Today is D-Day,” Narongsak said as the effort began.
-“The boys are healthy, aware and ready to come out," he said.
+“The boys are healthy, aware and ready to come out."

 Narongsak said that there was no time limit on the rescue and that its progress would depend on weather and conditions inside the cave, but it is expected to last through Monday.